 As the King’s AOR Creative Director, I was able to update years of untouched logos to adhere to best design practices and help unify the brand and its multiple extensions.

-On-Air & Online Motion Graphics
+AV & Motion

 In addition to traditional print and campaign material, the Kings also required on-air graphics to show in-stadium, along with their online marketing and on-demand video platforms.

 Hitting The Goal: In-Depth